Conflict Minerals Policy

 L&S is committed to avoiding the use of conflict minerals which directly or indirectly finance or benefit violent groups.

-- Support our customers in their objective of avoiding use of "conflict minerals."
+- Support our customers in their objective of avoiding the use of "conflict minerals."

 - Do not knowingly procure metals or other materials that originate from facilities in the "Conflict Region" that are not certified as "conflict free."